pveg/Ironhub/README.md

 - **404** - As a user, I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.
 - **500** - As a user, I want to see a nice error page when the super team screws it up so that I know that is not my fault.
-- **sign up** - As a user, I want to sign up.
+- **Sign up** - As a user, I want to sign up.
-- **login** - As a user, I want to be able to log in.
+- **Login** - As a user, I want to be able to log in.
-- **logout** - As a user, I want to be able to log out.
+- **Logout** - As a user, I want to be able to log out.
+- **Profile** - As a user I want to be able to display my projects and my information.
-- **search** - As a user, I want to be able to search for other profiles based on the filters I use.
+- **Edit Profile** - As a user, I want to be able to edit my profile.
-- **search result** - As a user, I want to be able to see the list of profiles filtered by my preferences.
+- **Delete Profile** - As a user, I want to be able to delete my account.
-- **profile** - As a user I want to be able to display my projects and my information.
+- **Projects** - As a user, I want to be able to see all the projects and comments.
+- **New Project** - As a user, I want to be able to create a new project.
-- **edit profile** - As a user, I want to be able to edit my profile.
+- **Edit Project** - As a user, I want to be able to edit projects.
+- **Delete Project** - As a user, I want to be able to delete projects.
-- **projects** - As a user, I want to be able to see all the projects and comments.
+- **Comments** - As a user, I want to be able to leave comments on other projects and receive comments on my projects.
-- **new project** - As a user, I want to be able to create a new project.
+- **Search** - As a user, I want to be able to search for other profiles based on the filters I use.
-- **edit project** - As a user, I want to be able to edit projects.
+- **Search Result** - As a user, I want to be able to see the list of profiles filtered by my preferences.

 <br>